Airtune/73-meta-tokens/meta_ledger_protocol/nft_supply_block.md

 `MAJOR version`, `MINOR version`, and `PATCH version` is used for semantic versioning of the meta ledger protocol.

 `max supply` is used for max supply of NFTs.
+Use 0 for unlimited supply.

 |             | header                  | MAJOR version  | MINOR version | PATCH version | max supply       |
 | ----------- | ----------------------- | -------------- | ------------- | ------------- | ---------------- |